pyramid.request¶

 Does not return

-); these segments are just ignored.Optional
+''when there's an empty segment (like/path//path); these segments are just ignored.Optional

-argument is a regexp to match the return value before returning.
+patternargument is a regexp to match the return value before returning.
 If there is no match, no changes are made to the request and None is returned.

 - property path_qs¶